asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

     -------------------------------------------
 ```

-But with that, the CPP moves out of the boundaries of the replacement-list of
+But with that, the CPP also moves out of the boundaries of the
+replacement-list of the macro-invocation `g(x+(3,4)-w)`.
-the invocation `g(x+(3,4)-w)`.
-The corresponding entry on the
+The corresponding entry on the `active-macro-stack-#0` is popped off;
-`active-macro-stack-#0` is popped off; the stack is now empty.
+the stack is now empty.

 The cumulative output until now is: